 - How can I tell, exactly, what I'm spending to have my finances managed?

 These are important concerns, worthy of serious answers.

-As a fee-only financial planning practice, Holly P. Thomas, LLC receives no referral fees or commissions from third parties.
+As a fee-only, fiduciary-based financial planning practice, Holly P. Thomas, LLC receives no referral fees or commissions from third parties.

-In her capacity as a Personal CFO, Holly acts as a Master Chef in selecting and combining the elements of each client's financial plan (see the sidebar to the right).
-Here are some of the many ways in which we support the effort of our clients to achieve their goals - and have the freedom of making the choices …
+In her capacity as a fee-only financial planner, Holly acts as a Master Chef in selecting and combining the elements of each client's financial lifestyle plan (see the sidebar to the right).
+Here are some of the many ways in which we support the effort of our clients to achieve their goals - and have the …

 Latest Blog Post